 The Gothenburg Museum of Art has one of the foremost art collections in Northern Europe.
 Works by masters such as Rembrandt, Picasso and van Gogh are shown side by side with works by contemporary artists such as Charlotte Gyllenhammar, Lina Selander and Cajsa von Zeipel.

-The museum is closed on Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day, Good Friday, Holy Saturday, May 1, Midsummer’s Eve and Midsummer’s Day.
+The museum is closed on Christmas Eve, Christmas Day, Boxing Day, New Year’s Eve, New Year’s Day, Good Friday, Easter Monday, May 1, June 6, Midsummer’s Eve and Midsummer’s Day.

-As part of the security measures, our cash registers are now cash-free.
+Our cash registers are cash-free.
 It is possible to pay by card or Swish.

 Visitors under the age of 20 years.
 Free admission for students (with student ID).

 The Museum Card

 Museum Card 130 SEK (valid 1 Dec 2022–31 Dec 2023)

 Museum Card senior 110 SEK (from 63 years, with ID)

 The Museum Card is valid at The Gothenburg Museum of Art, Museum of Gothenburg, The Maritime Museum and Aquarium and The Röhsska Museum.
 Additional admission charge is required for certain exhibitions and events.
 The Museum Card gives 20% discount on exhibitions with an increased entrance fee.
 The card is a valuable document and can only be used by one person.
 Lost card will not be replaced.

 The Gothenburg Museum of Art is located at the top of Kungsportsavenyn (the main street known as “the Avenue”, Avenyn) in central Gothenburg, at the address Götaplatsen.
 The nearest bus stop is Götaplatsen.
 Also nearby are the tram stops Valand and Berzeliigatan, which is also a stop for the airport bus to and from Landvetter Airport.